 - Support colleagues and influence bioscience student learning beyond their own department and institution

-Previous finalist case studies and video entries are available to read/view.
+Previous finalist case studies and some examples of successful application forms are available to read/view.

-The closure of the UK Centre for Bioscience in 2011 means that the award is now offered and managed by the Royal Society of Biology.
-The Society is delighted to be able to ensure that this Award continues despite the Centre's closure.
+Since the closure of the UK Centre for Bioscience in 2011, the award has been offered and managed by the Royal Society of Biology.
+The Society and the sponsors, Oxford University Press and Heads of University Biosciences, are delighted to support the continuation of this award.

-The Ed Wood Memorial Prize is named in honour of Professor Edward J Wood, who established and became the first director of the Learning and Teaching Support Network for Bioscience, subsequently the UK Centre for Bioscience, and who dedicated himself to the promotion of biochemistry and molecular biology education.
+The winner will receive the Ed Wood Memorial Prize of £1,000 to spend as they wish.
+The Ed Wood Memorial Prize is named in honour of Professor Edward J. Wood, who established and became the first Director of the Learning and Teaching Support Network for Bioscience, subsequently the UK Centre for Bioscience, and who dedicated himself to the promotion of biochemistry and molecular biology education.

 How to apply

 The competition is open to all employed bioscience teachers in the UK HE sector.
-Individuals can enter Round 1 by being nominated, either by themselves or a colleague, using our Application Form by 24 October 2018.
-Students can also now suggest candidates for the Award by using our Student Suggestion Form.
-Why not also advertise the Award at your university with our 2019 poster?
+Individuals can enter Round 1 by being nominated, either by themselves or a colleague.
+Students can also suggest candidates for the Award.